Suguru Goto: Biography

 After he studied composition and piano in Japan, he moved to the United States to continue his studies at New England Conservatory in Boston.
-He preceded his post-graduate studies at Technical University Berlin and HDK in Berlin, Germany.
+He preceded his post-graduate studies at Technische Universität Berlin and HDK in Berlin, Germany.
 Under Dieter Schnebel, professor of experimental music, Suguru Goto started his practices in mixing various representations : sound, dance and image.
 After having pursued his research in IRCAM and Paris University in France, he has been living in Paris for more than 20 years.
 In 2009, Suguru Goto was invited to Venice Biennale and His work "RoboticMusic" was played there.[1]
 In 2016, his first book “Emprise[2]” was published in Tokyo.
 Suguru Goto explains the history and development of computer and electronic music in pursuing movements, since Romantic music.
 At the same year, his CD “CsO” was published from Athor Harmonics, in Tokyo.
 To celebrate these publications, Suguru Goto cooperated with three artists; Antoine Schmitt, Lucio Arese and Patrick Defasten to the performance, using sounds of "CsO".
 This performance was played in March 2016 in Tokyo.
 He studied composition with Lukas Foss and Earl Brown in U.S.A, and with Robert Cogan at New England Conservatory and Dieter Schnebel in Berlin, Tristan Murail and Philippe Manour at IRCAM, Paris.